Rin Tin Tin

 Duncan groomed Rin Tin Tin IV for the 1950s television series The Adventures of Rin Tin Tin, produced by Bert Leonard.
-However, the dog performed poorly in a screen test and was replaced in the TV show by trainer Frank Barnes's dogs, primarily one named Flame Jr., called JR, with the public led to believe otherwise.
-The TV show Rin Tin Tin was nominated for a PATSY Award in both 1958 and 1959 but did not win.
+The dog performed poorly in a screen test, though, so was replaced in the TV show by trainer Frank Barnes's dogs, primarily one named Flame Jr.', called JR, with the public led to believe otherwise.
+The TV show Rin Tin Tin was nominated for a PATSY Award in both 1958 and 1959, but did not win.

 After Duncan died in 1960, the screen property of Rin Tin Tin passed to his business partner Bert Leonard, who worked on further adaptations such as the 1988–1993 Canadian-made TV show Katts and Dog, which was called Rin Tin Tin: K-9 Cop in the US and Rintintin Junior in France.
 Following Leonard's death in 2006, his lawyer James Tierney made the 2007 children's film Finding Rin Tin Tin, an American–Bulgarian production based on Duncan's discovery of the dog in France.
 Meanwhile, a Rin Tin Tin memorabilia collection was being amassed by Texas resident Jannettia Propps Brodsgaard, who had purchased several direct descendant dogs from Duncan beginning with Rinty Tin Tin Brodsgaard in 1957.
 Brodsgaard bred the dogs to keep the bloodline.
 Brodsgaard's granddaughter, Daphne Hereford, continued to build on the tradition and bloodline of Rin Tin Tin from 1988 to 2011; she was the first to trademark the name Rin Tin Tin, in 1993, and she bought the domain names rintintin.com and rintintin.net to establish a website.
-Hereford opened a short-lived Rin Tin Tin museum in Latexo, Texas and passed the tradition to her daughter, Dorothy Yanchak, in 2011.
+Hereford opened a short-lived Rin Tin Tin museum in Latexo, Texas, and passed the tradition to her daughter, Dorothy Yanchak, in 2011.
 The dog Rin Tin Tin XII, owned by Yanchak, takes part in public events to represent the Rin Tin Tin legacy.